Paradoxical predictions of liquid curtains with surface tension: Introduction

 \section{Introduction}

 A vertical liquid curtain can be created by cutting a long slot of constant width in the bottom of a tank; once the tank is filled, a flat liquid sheet will be squeezed through the slot.
 If the tank is tipped, the liquid will be squeezed obliquely, and the curtain's trajectory will be curved due to gravity.
-Liquid curtains have important industrial applications (e.g., manufacturing of paper), but they are also part of classical fluid mechanics: they have been studied for almost sixty years -- since the experimental work by \cite{Brown61} and G. I. Taylor's theoretical result (described by Brown as a private communication).
+Liquid curtains have important industrial applications (e.g., manufacturing of paper), but they are also part of classical fluid mechanics and, as such, have been studied for more than sixty years.

 The present paper looks into a highly counter-intuitive phenomenon, so far examined only theoretically: that of oblique curtains bending upwards, i.e., \emph{against gravity}.

 The first such example was produced by \cite{KellerWeitz57} using a set of equations for a slender oblique curtain without shear and viscosity, but affected by gravity and surface tension.
 It was shown that all curtains with the ejection velocity below a certain threshold would bend upwards regardless of the ejection angle.
 The threshold corresponds to the Weber number $We$ being equal to unity ($We$ is the ratio of forces of inertia and surface tension).
 Keller \& Weitz interpreted their paradoxical result using an analogy with a body affected by gravity and an extra force proportional to the acceleration.